ZakariyeNor/FadeFinder/tests_tasks.md

 ## Access:
 - Test access to the homepage for logged-in and logged-out users.
-- Ensure that non-logged-in users are redirected properly to login or book pages if necessary.
+- Ensure that non-logged-in users are redirected properly to login or book pages.

 ---